Certification of Health Care Provider: Everything You Need to Know

 - Employers should be mindful that some employees wish to seek a reduced schedule for FMLA leave meaning that the employee can work six hours per day instead of eight hours, or alternatively, can work 10 hours a day Monday-Thurs and will take off Friday.

 If you need help learning more about the certification of health care provider as well as the associated FMLA rules and your rights under the law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.